| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 discovery signatures, IP reputation data, data source plugins, and

-report templates.
 DO-IT-YOURSELF (DIY) With the number of OSINT (open source intelligence

 or public intelligence) sources available, it is theoretically possible